markwoodhall/vim-figwheel/README.md

 ## Purpose

-This plugin makes available the control functions defined by the [Figwheel](https://github.com/bhauman/lein-figwheel) as vimscript functions.
+This plugin makes available the control functions defined by the [Figwheel](https://github.com/bhauman/lein-figwheel) REPL as vimscript functions.

 This enables you to do a few things: